How we chose our top share dealing accounts

 - User friendliness – Some share dealing accounts are simply easier to use than others.
 In these accounts, navigating the site, placing trades and managing your portfolio is more straightforward and makes life easier for newer investors in particular.
 ‘Pro’ investors may be fine to trade user-friendliness for lower trading fees, but we awarded points for platforms that were easier to use.

-- Introductory offers – We love an extra boost, and some brokers offer that in the form of free trades or discounted trades for some period of time after you open your account.
+- Introductory offers – We love an extra boost, and so it’s great when a trading platform offers that in the form of free trades or discounted trades for some period of time after you open your account.

 Why you can trust us